Cultivate Kansas City Staff

 That's when Sarah decided to change, so she quit the corporate gig and started farming.
 She spent two years as an apprentice at Gibbs Road Farm and a season learning no-till techniques at Urbavore Farm before tackling a project to grow food with at-risk teen girls on a nearby empty lot.
 Through this she learned the importance of helping more people get access to healthier food.
 This led Sarah back to Cultivate Kansas City as the Double Up Food Bucks, formerly Beans&Greens, Program Manager where she works to increase access to fresh, healthy food for under-served populations while helping to support local farmers.

-Hannah Hidaka, Director of Individual Giving
+Hannah Hidaka, Interim Director of Development

 Hannah joins us from Pomegranate Center in Seattle, Wash., a non-profit that helps low-income and high-density communities create community-built gathering places, parks, and public artwork, where she served as development and outreach director.
 Hannah’s passion for local food is tied to her belief that what we eat determines how we feel - and when we feel our best, we make our greatest and most creative contributions to our friends, family, coworkers and community.
 Working as development director for Cultivate Kansas City, Hannah raises money for programs that directly support our local farmers, thereby enhancing the quality of life for our entire community.